 Below are examples of projects that MFBF submitted for consideration under each program area.

-This year’s application reviewed MFBF’s successes this legislative session with a special focus composting, science-based pesticide regulations and labor regulation challenges.
+- This year’s application reviewed MFBF’s successes this legislative session with a special focus on the creation of an estate tax value for farms and reforms made to the Agricultural Preservation Restriction (APR) program.

 Leadership and Business Development